 - Does my voice matter?
 Yes, it does!
 Customers feel heard and respected because their opinions matter.
 They feel belonging.

 Consider exploring untapped and direct customer experience intelligence.
-There are various ways to collect and analyse feedback.
+There are various ways to collect and analyze feedback.
 Customer experience metrics, online reviews, and customer satisfaction surveys.
-Anything that connects a business to its customer in a stream of communication is valuable.
+Anything that connects a business to its customers in a stream of communication is valuable.
 The more shared understanding of what is important to the customers teams have, the better.

 Better products and services, understanding of the audience’s needs, and better connections with customers.
 These positive consequences of listening to customers’ feedback help businesses grow, while continuously improving customer experience.